-In the summer, Third Beach is a perfect place for sun tanning, swimming in the ocean, playing in the sand and just splashing around and cooling off in the water.
+In the summer, Third Beach is a perfect place for sun tanning, swimming in the ocean and playing in the sand.
+You can also just splash around and cool off in the water.

 Siwash Rock and Taking a Seawall Break

 Third Beach is also a great spot to stop for a break while walking or cycling around the Stanley Park seawall.
-The beach backs on to a forested section of Stanley Park along the seawall and is just a short walk away from Siwash Rock.
+The beach backs onto a forested section of Stanley Park along the Seawall.
+It’s just a short walk away from Siwash Rock.

 Dining at the Teahouse

-The sunsets from Third Beach are world class, the swimming is great (but cold) and just up the hill is one of Vancouver’s most famous restaurants – The Teahouse.
-The Teahouse is a great place for brunch on the weekends, or for lunch, dinner or just a cup of tea and a snack at other times during the week.
+The sunsets from Third Beach are world-class, the swimming is great (but cold) and just up the hill is one of Vancouver’s most famous restaurants – The Teahouse.
+The Teahouse is a great place for brunch on the weekends.
+The restaurant’s also great for lunch, dinner or a cup of tea and snacks at other times during the week.